 The size and shape of the pad depends on the number of cows, hours it is likely to be used for, and the area of land available – close to the yard with good cow flow is ideal.

 The cows' ability to lie down is the main factor when it comes to determining the area needed, if the pad is to be used for stand-off.
 Cows need to be able to lie down for at least eight hours per day.

-The design and infrastructure needs to include effective collection and treatment/disposal of effluent from the pad, entry/exit/transit races and silage/supplementary feed storage bunkers.
-Regional rules for effluent disposal from these areas are the same as those for effluent from the dairy.
+The design and infrastructure needs to include effective collection and treatment/disposal of wastewater from the pad, entry/exit/transit races and silage/supplementary feed storage bunkers.
+Regional rules for wastewater disposal from these areas are the same as those for wastewater from the dairy.

-The main differences between effluent from a feed/stand-off pad and the dairy are:
+The main differences between wastewater from a feed/stand-off pad and the dairy are:

 - Higher solids content;